omahs/juno/prover/README.md

 These PIE files can be sent to the SHARP endpoint for proving.
 If we want to use the Stone-prover we should also be able to get the neccessary arguments from cairo-run.

+This is very much an active work in progress, so the commands etc may not run correctly etc.

 ## Requirements

-1. Cairo language installed in your system.
+1. cairo installed on your system.
 2. A valid `program_inputs.json` file.

 ## Instructions

 To run the `os.cairo` program, you need to compile it first.
 After that, you can use the `cairo-run` command with the appropriate flags.

-Here are the steps:
+The steps should be something like this:

 1. Compile the `os.cairo` file: